-Berserkjahraun (which translate to mad-man’s lava field), is a path on the Northern part of the Snaefellsnes peninsula that deviates into lava fields from the main road circling it.
+Berserkjahraun (which translate to mad-man’s lava field), is a path on the Northern part of the Snaefellsnes peninsula that takes you into lava fields from the main road circling it.
 It is a place where you can observe green moss over black lava stones that vary greatly in size; all that surrounded by pyramid-shaped mountains and fjords.
-It is also the home of a famous saga.

 I drove one morning the whole road and enjoyed crossing path with very few vehicles, feeling alone in the place discovering the shapes and the contrasting colors along the way.
 The next day I had better weather and decided to drive part of the road again (as I was limited in time) to see it with different light.
 So you see how much I enjoyed it

 Berserkjahraun literally means lava field of the Berserker (Champion viking warrior who fought in a frenzy - nowadays can mean furiously violent or out of control).